t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 # Security Considerations

-T.B.D.
+As discussed in {{sec-dis-auth}}, authentication and trust (between computing nodes, management nodes, end devices) can be problematic as scale, mobility and heterogeneity increase.
+The distributed and sometimes disconnected nature of edge resources can prevent relying on a third-party authority, and can expose edge computing to issues with reliability and denial of service attacks.
+Personal or proprietary IoT data leakage is also a major threat, especially due to the distributed nature of the systems ({{sec-data}}).

+However, edge computing also brings solutions in the security space: maintaining privacy by computing sensitive data closer to data generators is a major use case.
+This can be used to take actions based on sensitive data, or anonymizing, aggregating or compressing data prior to transmiting to a remote cloud server.
+Edge computing communication brokering functions can also be used to secure communication between edge and cloud networks.

 # Acknowledgement

-The authors would like to thank Joo-Sang Youn, Akbar Rahman, Michel Roy, Robert Gazda and Rute Sofia for their valuable comments and suggestions on this document.
+The authors would like to thank Joo-Sang Youn, Akbar Rahman, Michel Roy, Robert Gazda, Rute Sofia and Thomas Fossati for their valuable comments and suggestions on this document.